mindblowngaming/balldontlie-mcp/README.md

 1. Sign up for account at [Balldontlie.io](https://www.balldontlie.io/)
 2. The free plan is enough for this MCP Server

+### Installing using Desktop Extension (DXT)

+1. Download the `dxt` file from the [Releases](https://github.com/mikechao/balldontlie-mcp/releases)
+2. Open it with Claude Desktop or
+   Go to File -> Settings -> Extensions and drag the .DXT file to the window to install it

 ### Installing via Smithery

 To install balldontlie-mcp for Claude Desktop automatically via [Smithery](https://smithery.ai/server/@mikechao/balldontlie-mcp):